bdclauser/seleniumTest/README.md

 ## Installation

-1 Install Python 3.x on your computer by following the instructions provided [here](https://www.python.org/downloads/).
+1. Install Python 3.x on your computer by following the instructions provided [here](https://www.python.org/downloads/).

+2. Install `pip install pipenv` from the command line to install pipenv.

-2 Install Selenium WebDriver for Python by running the following command in your command prompt or terminal:
+3. Install Selenium WebDriver for Python by running the following command in your command prompt or terminal:

 ```python
 pip install selenium
 ```

-3 Download and install the appropriate web driver for your browser:
+4. Download and install the appropriate web driver for your browser:

 - Google Chrome: [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 - Mozilla Firefox: [GeckoDriver](https://github.com/mozilla/geckodriver/releases)
 - Microsoft Edge: [EdgeDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)

+ChromeDriver and geckodriver mustbe installed on the [system path](https://en.wikipedia.org/wiki/PATH_(variable)).

-4 Clone or download this repository to your local machine.
+5. Clone or download this repository to your local machine.

-5 Open the project in your code editor or IDE.
+6. Open the project in your code editor or IDE.

+## WebDriver SetUp for Windows

+To Install ChromeDriver and geckodriver on Windows

+1. Create a folder named C:\Selenium.
+2. Move the executables into this folder.
+3. Add this folder to the Path environment variable.
+(See [How to Add to Windows PATH Environment Variable](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).)

 ## Running the Tests

 To run the tests, follow these steps:

-1 Open the command prompt or terminal and navigate to the project directory.
+1. Open the command prompt or terminal and navigate to the project directory.

-2 Run the following command to execute the test file:
+2. Run the following command to execute the test file:

 ```python
 python test_file.py
 ```
 _Note: Replace "test_file.py" with the name of your test file._

-3 The tests will run in your browser and the results will be displayed in the console.
+3. The tests will run in your browser and the results will be displayed in the console.

 ## Conclusion